 Step 3: Assemble the Chimney Parts

-Note: You can skip this step, because most chimney brand do all assembly before delivery of product.
+Note: You can skip this step because most chimney brands do all assembly before delivery of the product.
 If not done for your unit, read below.

 The next step in the installation process is to assemble the chimney parts.
 Start by laying out all the components of the chimney on a flat surface.
 This will make it easier for you to identify each component and ensure that you have everything that you need to complete the assembly process.

 Next, follow the manufacturer’s instructions to assemble the chimney.
 Make sure that you tighten all screws and secure all components properly.
 It is important to properly secure all components as this will ensure that the chimney is stable and functional.

 Once you have assembled the chimney parts, test the chimney by switching it on and off a few times.
 Make sure that the chimney is functioning properly and that there are no leaks.
 If there are any leaks or other issues, disassemble the chimney and fix the problem.

 Step 4: Connect the Flexible Duct Pipe

 The flexible duct pipe is an important component of your kitchen chimney installation.
 It is responsible for carrying smoke, grease, and other cooking by-products from the stove or cooktop to the outside.

 Here are the steps to properly connect the flexible duct pipe:

 - Measure the distance between the chimney and the outside vent.
 This will determine the length of the flexible duct that you need.